SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-2-5.md

 I blame Helldivers II for that.
 To be fair, I finished writing it in a manner of two weeks, I just didn't have energy to finish it and push it.
 Still, I'm gonna try to move it forward faster because my backlog of stuff to do is incredibly long, and this template could help.
-For anyone interesed, [there's a tag](https://github.com/SteelPh0enix/meson_c_cpp_project_template/releases/tag/part-2) in the repository with it's current state.
+For anyone interested, [there's a tag](https://github.com/SteelPh0enix/meson_c_cpp_project_template/releases/tag/part-2) in the repository with it's current state.
 In the next part, i will show you how to configure Doxygen with Meson to generate documentation of our modules and applications functions.